School of Education and Health Sciences

-The basic mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
-Specifically, the mission is to prepare teachers and education leaders, exercise scientists, human service specialists, behavior analysts, and health science professionals.
+The mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare to prepare teachers and education leaders, human service specialists, behavior analysts, and health care professionals.
 The School is further committed to preparing scholar-practitioners at the doctoral level in the areas of educational leadership, both P-12 and Higher Education, and leadership for organizations.
 SEHS programs leading to graduate degrees are designed primarily to meet the following purposes:

-- to develop advanced proficiency in preK-5, middle and secondary school teachers who have completed recognized baccalaureate teacher education programs;
+- to develop advanced proficiency in PK-5, middle, secondary, and multi-age school teachers who have completed recognized baccalaureate teacher education programs;

 - to enable individuals to qualify for licensure as principals and superintendents;